Jeff Hunter: Embracing Confusion [The Knowledge Project Ep. #74]

 Today on The Knowledge Project, I welcome the CEO and Founder of Talentism, Jeff Hunter.

-Jeff has been single mindedly focused on what drives and unleashes human potential for nearly two decades.
-He was the head of recruiting for Bridgewater Associates, and is the creator of Talent Architecture, a science and data-driven approach of getting the best out of people both inside and out of the workplace.
+Jeff is the creator of Talent Architecture, a science and data-driven approach to getting the best out of people both inside and out of the workplace, and is the former head of recruiting for Bridgewater Associates.

-In this discussion, Jeff explains the “BSL narrative” that clouds our judgment and practically invites conflict into our lives, the three step method Jeff uses to give (and receive) feedback in a way that moves your goals forward, how to update your mental models in real time to get a more accurate picture of reality, and the simple thing most people are not doing that can rapidly improve critical thinking skills.
+In this discussion, Jeff explains the Bad, Stupid, Lazy narrative (“BSL”) that clouds our judgment and invites conflict into our lives, the three-step method Jeff uses to give (and receive) feedback in a way that moves your goals forward, how to update your mental models in real-time to get a more accurate picture of reality, and the simple thing most people are not doing that can rapidly improve critical thinking skills.

 Here are a few highlights from our conversation: